 A few huge ranches exist in New Mexico, and by huge, we mean tens of thousands of acres.
-One such tract of land sits right in the middle of the Jemez Mountains and is now the Valles Caldera National Preserve, which recently became part of Bandelier National Monument.
+One such tract of land sits right in the middle of the Jemez Mountains and is now the Valles Caldera National Preserve.
 Much has been written about this local landmark, so this overview will touch only the highlights.
 Kurt F. Anschuetz has written an exhaustive study of the land use history of the Valles Caldera titled More Than a Scenic Mountain Landscape.
 For an in-depth history, see Valle Grande: A History of the Baca Location No. 1 by Craig Martin.
 For the latest information on activities and access, go to the National Park Service page about VCNP.

 The Preserve encompasses most of a large volcanic crater left by eruptions that occurred millions of years ago.
 The most prominent feature is the Valle Grande, the largest of several grassland valleys inside the caldera.
 Satellite images and topo maps reveal the outline of the crater, 13.7 miles in diameter.
 After the eruptions, cinder cones built up in the crater, forming the peaks we see today, including Redondo Peak, which at 11,253’ is the highest point in the Jemez Mountains.

 Since this area was first settled in the early 1800s, millions of cattle and sheep have been grazed there, and millions of yard feet of lumber have been hauled out.
 It has been the site of geothermal drilling and a sulphur mine.
 The headwaters of the East Fork and San Antonio creeks rise here.
 In the 1970s, when guided hunts were offered, it was a hunters’ paradise for those who were able to pay a hefty fee to hunt the trophy elk that regularly winter there.